nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/reporting-problems.md

 ## {{> anchor 'heap-histo'}}JVM Heap Histo

-To see what objects are present in the heap
+To see what objects are present in the heap:

 ```
 jcmd Bootstrap GC.class_histogram > /tmp/nuxeo-heap-histo-`date +%Y%m%d-%H%M%S`.txt
 ```

-## JVM Thread Dump and CPU activity
+## JVM Thread Dump and CPU Activity

 A thread dump is useful to understand what code is running at time `t`.